 - Sharp claws

 2. Body covering adaptations

 A body covering adaptation refers to when the skin, or covering of the animal has changed and adapted over time to better suit survival in the animal’s environment.
-Here are some examples of body covering adaptations.
+Some examples of body covering adaptations include: